 Burning or tingling spot in your mouth?
 A canker sore may be on the way.
 They are not contagious and you can have more than one at a time.
 Common causes are acidic foods, spicy foods, skin that’s already irritated, and being on your menstrual cycle.
 Canker sores mostly heal on their own and don’t leave a scar.
 Some over-the-counter medicines may soothe the area.
 If it’s not better in 2 weeks, call your doctor.

 Things that might cause minor sores include:

-- Tissue injury, like from a sharp tooth or a dental appliance
+- Tissue injuries.
+Examples being a sharp tooth or a dental appliance

 - Certain foods, including citrus or acidic fruits and vegetables (such as lemons, oranges, pineapples, apples, figs, tomatoes, and strawberries)